• Skip to main content

 A bowl of spiced pepitas with some spilling over the top.

-This spicy pepitas recipe combines nutritious pumpkin seeds with a little cumin and cayenne to create a craveable snack that can serve double-duty as a salad topper or trail mix add-in.
+This spicy pepitas recipe combines nutritious pumpkin seeds with a little cumin and cayenne to create a craveable snack that can serve double-duty as a salad topper or nut-free trail mix add-in.

 Jump to: